arneme/DataPieline/README.md

 To run the Stage_events task directly without running the whole *Sparkify-Data-Pipeline* DAG.
 You will then see all the log entries from Airflow directly in your command window and this is really great when debugging tasks (a lot faster and you will see error messages directly)

 I have also added a dag parameter called debug.
-Setting the debug parameter results in that the redshift SQL will be printet in the log but not executed.
+Setting the debug parameter results in that the redshift SQL will be printed in the log but not executed.
 This was a great tool when testing and debugging.

 ### Using the provided template
 The template file does not include separate create tasks so I have included creating the tables in the Stage and Load operators (although I think it would have been a good idea to separate them.
 Ref: properly scoped tasks minimize dependencies and are often more easily parallelized :-))

 The provided template separates operators for Staging, LoadFact and LoadDimension.
 During development of this project I realized that this is strictly not necessary when my sql statements file is structured as it is.
 It would in prinsiple have bben enough with one MyRedshiftOperator that could be fully capable of doing the operations without duplicating the code.
 The color setting could just have been a parameter in the task definitions in the dag file.
+I have however kept the template structure.